 Nurture earns its keep when:

-• Typical cycles run six weeks or more from first contact to decision
+- Typical cycles run six weeks or more from first contact to decision

-• Prospects regularly say “not right now” rather than no
+- Prospects regularly say “not right now” rather than no

-• Your pipeline has a consistent pool of warm-but-not-ready contacts that just sit there
+- Your pipeline has a consistent pool of warm-but-not-ready contacts that just sit there

-• You have lost deals to competitors who stayed in contact while you went quiet
+- You have lost deals to competitors who stayed in contact while you went quiet

 For professional services firms specifically, this situation is the norm rather than the exception.
 Consultancy and agency engagements are tied to budget cycles, contract renewals, and internal decision processes that the prospect does not fully control.
 A prospect who is not ready today may be ready in four months with no warning.

-What makes B2B nurture different from B2C
+How is B2B email nurture different from B2C?

 Most advice published online regarding email nurture is written for B2C businesses: e-commerce, SaaS, consumer apps.
 The tactics that work there (high-frequency sequences, urgency timers, abandoned basket reminders) are actively harmful in a B2B context.